aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D35 : Coded few questions on hackerrank .
 (31th january)

 D36 : Worked on CNN Project and read a few blogd .
 (1st feb)

+D37 : Worked on CNN Project and read a few blogs and revised concepts of lesson 3  .
+(2st feb)